 - Never cheat.

-- The tax code is 100% legal and fully supported by the courts.
+- The tax code is 100% legal and fully supported by the courts and enforced by people with badges and guns.

 - If you think you pay too much, vote for someone who you believe will lower your taxes.